agc93/beatvortex/docs/content/en/docs/introduction/faq.md

 To install `dll` files you get from GitHub, Discord, or anywhere else, add them to a ZIP file first (right-click -> *Send to* -> *Compressed (zipped) folder* on Windows), then install the ZIP file.
 Vortex will take care of the rest, including placing the plugin file in the correct place when you deploy.

+### None of my mods are installed suddenly?
+Where did they go?

+This can happen for a few reasons, most commonly an update for Beat Saber or if you verify/reinstall/move the game in Steam.
+First, *run Beat Saber at least once*.
+After any update, you need to run Beat Saber at least once to update a few important files.

+Next, purge your mods using the Purge button in the Mods list.
+Once that's complete, make sure the right mods are installed, enabled and up-to-date, and click Deploy Mods.
+Vortex will redeploy your enabled mods into your game's install directory.

 ### Are mod dependencies supported/installed?

 Dependencies is a tricky area for a few reasons, and driven by two different problems: Vortex support and the BeatMods API.